ticgal/glpiagentutils/README.md

 ### [glpi-agent-updater.sh](#glpi-agent-updater.sh)

 A quick GLPI Agent updater script

-It relies on the GLPI Agent AppImage version and the [glpi-agent-portable.sh](https://github.com/glpi-project/glpi-agent/blob/develop/contrib/unix/glpi-agent-portable.sh) generator script
+It relies on the `glpi-agent-linux-installer.pl` to perform the update.

-Currently, it runs and saves a local inventory to /tmp

 #### Supported OS

-**glpi-agent-updater.sh** works with any operating system supporting Flatpak and the GLPI Agent.
+**`glpi-agent-updater.sh`** works with any operating system supported by the the `glpi-agent-linux-installer.pl `

 It has been tested on: